 Natec Medical Ltd. supplies us with catheters that help create the base for our CGuard EPS stents.
 Our agreement with Natec Medical Ltd., as amended, may be terminated by us upon eight months' notice.
-We have also agreed to participate in certain startup cost incurred by Natec Medical Ltd. in an aggregate total amount of 52,000 Euros.
+On August 1, 2017, we amended the agreement with Natec Medical Ltd., so that we are responsible for purchasing and handling inventory of CGuard EPS delivery system, and Natec Medical Ltd.is responsible for the manufacturing process.